jvonk/MIDImike/README.md

 ## Hardware

 This project uses input from amplified microphone and outputs to a TFT display and USB-MIDI connection.
-To use the optional USB-MIDI output, you need to replace the firmware on the ATmega16U2 companion chip as described on the page [Sending MIDI Events](https://coertvonk.com/sw/arduino/pitch-detector/sending-midi-events-31581).
+To use the optional USB-MIDI output, you need to replace the firmware on the ATmega16U2 companion chip.

 ### Schematic